99warrior/firstman/README.md

 # firstman
-Your path to the starts
+Your path to the stars begins here.